exreplay/vuex-decorators/docs/guide/README.md

 Thanks to Decorators in Typescript and Babel, we are able to transform the boring old way of writing Vuex into something way better, type safe and more maintainable.

+## Features

+- Class based vuex modules
+- Works with Babel and Typescript
+- Type-safe way of accessing the store with static class properties
+- Nested modules with namespace awareness (There is no limit 👌)

 ## Transpiler Setup

 Before we can start writing our class based vuex stores we need to setup our transpiler in order for them to understand what we want.